tedtieken/django-asset-convoy/README.md

 Speed:
 ---------
-With static Your pages load faster.
+With convoy, your pages load faster.
 Sometimes a lot faster.

 In initial tests with heroku and s3, using ```convoy``` and ```carpool``` sped up DocumentReady times from ~1500 milliseconds average to 546 milliseconds average.
 (Google's homepage by hit DocumentReady in 341ms average).
 Method: Middle 8 of 10 page loads measured without caching by chrome devtools.
 GTmetrix performance reports went from 91%/78% to 99%/98%.